parrt/ml-articles/gradient-boosting/descent.md

 \[
 \frac{\partial L(\vec y, \hat{\vec y})}{\partial \hat{\vec y}}
 \]

- we looked at the mechanism behind GBMs.
-The only real difference between the GBMs in the two articles is the direction vector that used to step from the current approximation $\hat{\vec y}$ towards the true target $\vec y$.

-The mathematician's favorite trick is to

 How do you optimize a function? set the derivative to zero and solve for x.